mroth/pullcrusher/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+I'm trying to learn more about using tests so bonus points if you include a test for your new functionality or fix.
+(Or, if you just want to write some tests for existing functionality, that's awesome too!)

+## TODO
+Things that still need to be done before v0.0.1 of this gem gets released.

+  * Minimal error handling
+  * Handle your own repos not just others (cant do a pull request really?
+I guess just leave it in branch and ask perso to do manually?)
+  * Some very very basic tests, and setup travis-ci to ensure we run on ruby 1.8.7 as well.